mutt0-ds/mutt0-ds.github.io/_posts/2022-03-21-global-logger.md

   - javascript
 ---

 Here's the story of how I created my first full-stack project for monitoring my daily activities, using Python and SQL Server in backend and Appsmith for the GUI.
+I have a lot to learn and process yet, but hey, it's a start.

 ## 😟 The Problem

 There are scripts I'm using that are particularly tedious to monitor.
 The typical structure is the following:

-1. Load data (from a file or manual input)
+1. **Load data** (from a file or manual input)
-2. Send a request to internal DB / very specific API
+2. **Send a request** to internal DB / very specific API
-3. Compare the data received with the input and if something is wrong, notify me or a colleague.
+3. **Compare the data** received with the input and if something is wrong, notify me or a colleague.

 They must operate locally on specific machines, can't be containerized, there are severe API limitations in some cases.